Timcsi1/Present-Your-Team/README.md

 ### Personal Highlights

--   I have been maintaining a healthy mind for almos 30 years.
+-   I have been maintaining a healthy mind for almost 30 years.

 ### Music